- Diverse reef and wall diving with sharks, turtles, eagle rays, and schooling fish

 22 - 31C

-- Take a day trip to Cable Beach for small beachside resorts and uncrowded snorkelling from shore.
+- Take a day trip to Cable Beach for small beachside resorts and uncrowded snorkelling.

-- Don't miss out on diving Nassau's Lost Blue Hole, famous for clear water and cool limestone formations.
+- Don't miss out on diving Nassau's Lost Blue Hole, famous for its clear water and limestone formations.

-- Visit Shark Buoy for one of the Bahamas' best natural shark dives - with no baiting or feeding allowed.
+- Shark Buoy is one of the Bahamas' best natural shark dives - with no baiting or feeding allowed.

 - Avoid the less touristic urban areas on the mainland side of Paradise Island bridge.